Posts Tagged ‘artefacts’

 Parlington Artefacts Display at Crossgates

 This coming Friday, 28th May, I will be setting up a new exhibit at Crossgates Heritage Centre of my Parlington artefacts, for the East Leeds History and Archaeology Society.
-The picture below is a view of the Centre at Crossgates Library, and I presume, my items will be placed in one of the glass cabinets.
-Whilst this is somewhat smaller than the four cabinets on display at Lotherton Hall, I’m sure I can put enough into it to make it a worthwhile exhibit.
+The picture below is a view of the Centre at Crossgates Library, and I presume, my items will be placed in one of the glass cabinets.… Read the full article

 Lotherton Parlington Exhibition Closes